mafredri/asustor_as-6xxt/boot.md

 The HDMI port will **not** produce output until you have successfully booted into Linux, if even then ;).

+**NOTE:** Do not use any of the internal partitions for `asloader.efi`!
+They are first in the boot order, meaning you cannot control the boot process via external USB if they are booted first.

 ## Disable ASUSTOR custom bootloader (grub)

 To mount the internal flash memory, we must first unlock the device: